-Over half a decade, Port of Tauranga managed to grow its earnings per share at 4.3% a year.
-This EPS growth is lower than the 18% average annual increase in the share price.
+During five years of share price growth, Port of Tauranga achieved compound earnings per share (EPS) growth of 2.9% per year.
+This EPS growth is lower than the 14% average annual increase in the share price.
 So it's fair to assume the market has a higher opinion of the business than it did five years ago.
 That's not necessarily surprising considering the five-year track record of earnings growth.
-This optimism is visible in its fairly high P/E ratio of 52.77.
+This favorable sentiment is reflected in its (fairly optimistic) P/E ratio of 54.84.

 What About Dividends?

 As well as measuring the share price return, investors should also consider the total shareholder return (TSR).
-Whereas the share price return only reflects the change in the share price, the TSR includes the value of dividends (assuming they were reinvested) and the benefit of any discounted capital raising or spin-off.
+The TSR is a return calculation that accounts for the value of cash dividends (assuming that any dividend received was reinvested) and the calculated value of any discounted capital raisings and spin-offs.
 It's fair to say that the TSR gives a more complete picture for stocks that pay a dividend.
-In the case of Port of Tauranga, it has a TSR of 174% for the last 5 years.
+In the case of Port of Tauranga, it has a TSR of 138% for the last 5 years.
 That exceeds its share price return that we previously mentioned.
 The dividends paid by the company have thusly boosted the total shareholder return.

 A Different Perspective